sauramel/modded-stresser/README.md

 ## Core Features

 - **Modular Exploit Engine**: Gone are the days of hardcoded attacks.
 The framework now features a dynamic exploit loader.
 Each exploit is a self-contained Python class in the `app/exploits/` directory, allowing for easy creation of new, complex modules.
 - **Advanced Target Profiler**: Before engaging a target, the framework can run a detailed profile to fingerprint the server.
-It identifies the server type (Vanilla, Forge, etc.), version, and can enumerate the complete mod list on Forge servers.
+It identifies the server type (Vanilla, Forge, etc.), and can enumerate the complete mod list on Forge servers.
 - **Distributed Architecture**: Scale your operations by deploying multiple `actor` nodes.
 The system is designed for horizontal scaling via Docker Compose.
 - **Web UI Mission Control**: A modern, responsive web interface to profile targets, select and configure exploit modules, and monitor operations in real-time.
 - **Live Log Streaming**: A WebSocket endpoint provides a live, color-coded feed of logs from the controller and all connected actors.
 - **Dynamic UI**: The UI is not static.
-It dynamically fetches the list of available exploits from the controller's API, ensuring the frontend always reflects the backend's capabilities.
+It dynamically fetches the list of available exploits and their required arguments from the controller's API, ensuring the frontend always reflects the backend's capabilities.

 ---